Warehouse & Distribution Recruitment in London: Complete Guide

 Frequently Asked Questions

 Q: What documents do workers need for warehouse jobs in London?
-A: Proof of right to work (passport or visa), proof of address, and an Enhanced DBS check if required by the employer.
-Forklift certification or other licences should be current and documented.
+A: Workers must provide proof of right to work (passport or visa), proof of address (utility bill or bank statement), and relevant certifications (Forklift Licence, DBS if applicable).
+Some employers request references from previous roles.

 Q: What is the minimum shift length for warehouse roles in London?
 A: Most warehouse roles operate on 8-hour shifts as standard.
-Some employers accept 4-hour shifts during quiet periods, but this varies.
-We confirm shift length and pattern at point of placement.
+Some facilities offer 4-hour or 6-hour shifts, particularly for seasonal or temporary cover, though these are less common.